ruthvik-1414/web-application/README.md

 7. Use availability sets: Create VMs within an availability set to provide high availability to your application
 8. Use zone-redundant storage: Take advantage of ZRS disks to increase availability while also reducing costs

-7. If you ran out of time, how did you envision your finished project?
+**7. If you ran out of time, how did you envision your finished project?**

 If I were to envision a finished project on deploying multiple environments, it would involve a comprehensive system that seamlessly manages the entire deployment lifecycle.
 Here's how I would envision it: